nextcloud/documentation/user_manual/files/access_webgui.rst

     **New button options**

-The *New* button provides the following three options from which to choose:
+The *New* button provides the following two options from which to choose:

 Text file
   Creates a simple text file and adds the file to your current folder.

 Folder
   Creates a new folder in the current folder.

-From link
-  Downloads a file from a URL that you type or copy into the form field, and places it into the current folder.

 Up arrow
   The upward-point arrow is for uploading files from your computer into ownCloud.